Elio Locatelli

-Elio Locatelli (15 April 1943 – 27 November 2019) was an Italian speed skater and a technic commissioner (exactly direttore tecnico dell'alto livello in Italian language) of the Italy national athletics team.
+Elio Locatelli (15 April 1943 – 27 November 2019) was an Italian speed skater and technic commissioner (exactly direttore tecnico dell'alto livello in Italian language) of the Italy national athletics team.

 Biography

-Before becoming a sports manager, in his sports career, he participated at two editions of the Winter Olympics.
+Before becoming a sports manager, in his sports career, he participated in two editions of the Winter Olympics.
 He had been in charge of the women's sector from 1987 to 1988 and was the only manager (men and women) from 1989 to 1994.
 He was back in the lead of the Italian national athletics team after 23 years, at no younger age of 74.